Cherol08/Cherol08/README.md

 I'm a Full-stack Web Developer
 ------------------------------

-Pronouns: She/Her😄

-I have been coding for over 2 years now.
-I started with Python and Java but my languages have expanded to HTML, CSS and JavaScript.
-I do however, have deep passion for backend development, using technologies like java, python and node.
+I have been coding for over 4 years now.
+I started with Python and Java but in my current role, I mainly work with Python.
+I work at a location intelligence company, specializing in geospatial data analysis and maintenance, including map editing and more.
+This puts me more on the backend working mostly with Linux operating systems, Docker, Postgresql and SQL Server databases.
+I often do frontend projects as a part of project POCs, which has improved my javascript and node skills, with frameworks such as React.

+Most of our projects are on private GitLab repositories, so I no longer use Github as often.

-* 🖥️  See my portfolio at [Cherol\_Phoshoko](http://cherol08.github.io/Cherol_Phoshoko_resume/)
+* 🖥️  See my portfolio at [Cherol\_Phoshoko](https://cherol-phoshoko.netlify.app/)
 * ✉️  You can contact me at [leelo.cherol@gmail.com](mailto:leelo.cherol@gmail.com)
-* 🧠  I'm learning the spring framework
 * 🤝  I'm open to collaborating on any interesting projects, feel free to reach out for collaboration.

 ### Skills